Kit Ordering Integration Guide¶

 Keep Your API Key Secret

 Your API key provides access to your Gencove account.
 Never commit it to version control, never share it publicly, never expose it in client-side code.
 Store it in a secure secrets management system.
+If your key gets exposed, make sure to revoke it immediately and generate a new one.

 Create a Gencove Project¶